Benchmarking

 Quick Start

-Section titled “Quick Start”# Build the Docker image (first time only)make docker-build
+Section titled “Quick Start”# Build the Docker image (first time only)just docker-build

-# Run benchmark with generated 100MB test filemake docker-bench
+# Run benchmark with generated 100MB test filejust docker-bench

 # Run with custom size (e.g., 200MB)./docker/run-benchmark.sh --generate 200Options